-History of two hectares of OpdeHaar garden
+History of OpdeHaar garden

 Foundation stone laid in 1958

 When we arrived in 1991, we found evidence of a lot of pollarding.
 However much of the wood was impenetrably choked with brambles and many spindly silver birches.
 Many of the ditches were invisible due to this undergrowth.
 As a consequence of the neglect many of the smaller trees and shrubs had died through lack of light.
 Notably there was no birdsong to be heard.
-Fortunately, today light filters through the trees and the wood is alive with the chattering of many different birds.
+Fortunately, today light filters through the trees.
+Indeed the wood is alive with the chattering of many different birds.

-The wood in september 2014
+The wood in september NOW

 Old oak trees and the longest beech tree avenue in The Netherlands

 |Almost 300 year old oak

-“OpdeHaar” was built with a compass
+OpdeHaar was built with a compass